The Lonely: Plot

 Upon opening this special container, Corry discovers that Allenby has left him with a gynoid named Alicia to keep him company.
 Alicia is capable of emotions and memory and has a lifespan comparable to a human.
 At first, Corry detests her, rejecting her as a mere machine; synthetic skin and wires only capable of mocking him.
 However, when Corry hurts Alicia and sees that she is in fact capable of crying, he realizes that she has feelings.
 Over the next eleven months, Corry begins to fall in love with her.
 Alicia develops a personality that mirrors Corry's, and the days become bearable.

 When the ship returns, Captain Allenby brings news that the murder cases have been reviewed and Corry has been pardoned.
-He can return home to earth immediately but they only have twenty minutes before they must leave; the crew has been dodging meteors and are nearly out of fuel.
+He can return home to Earth immediately but they only have twenty minutes before they must leave; the crew has been dodging meteors and are nearly out of fuel.
 Corry learns that, because there are seven other passengers from other asteroids on the ship, there is only room for him and fifteen pounds of luggage.
-He is initially unconcerned as he doesn't have fifteen pounds' worth of possessions that he cares about; then he realizes that Allenby does not consider Alicia human.
+He is initially unconcerned as he does not have fifteen pounds' worth of possessions that he cares about; then he realizes that Allenby does not consider Alicia human.
 The fifteen-pound limit is far too small to accommodate her.
 He frantically tries to find some way to take Alicia with him, arguing that she is not a robot, but a woman, and insisting that Allenby simply does not know Alicia as he does.
 At that point, just as the transport crew is surprised at the sight of Alicia, the captain suddenly draws his gun and shoots her in the face.
 The robot breaks down, malfunctioning, her face a mass of wire and broken circuitry which repeats the name "Corry".
 Allenby then takes Corry back to the ship, assuring him he will only be leaving behind loneliness.
-"I must remember that", Corry says tonelessly.
-"I must remember to keep that in mind".
+"I must remember that," Corry says tonelessly.
+"I must remember to keep that in mind."